ericrkuo/tron-haskell/README.md

 Furthermore, since there are no side effects in Haskell, things like passing around state and handling collisions with jet trails/walls will be much easier to test and help us be more confident that things are working correctly.
 This will also help us create more robust error handling whenever a player collides or goes out of bound.

-Finally, we also want to be able to create objects that have a functional nature and by leveraging the strongly typed features of Haskell, we can figure out errors more easily and tell what a function is doing just by its signature.
+Finally, we also want to be able to create objects that have a functional nature and by leveraging the strongly typed features of Haskell, we can reduce common type mistakes in our code when dealing with large data types by leveraging compile-time errors and by telling what a function is doing just by its signature.

 ### Haskell’s module system
-For our MVP, we can leverage the power of Haskell’s module system by separating our code into different modules like a player module, CPU module, game state module, and more.
+We can also take advantage of Haskell’s module system by separating our code into different modules like a player module, CPU module, game state module, and more.
 This will lead to a more manageable and less coupled code that can be tested independently and easily modified in the future.

-### Packges! - Matrices, listening to user inputs, UI
+### Packages! - Matrices, listening to user inputs, UI
 Lastly, like every game, we want to add visuals!
 This will naturally lead us to learn and apply some new package/concepts of the language we have not touched before.
 In addition to the `Data.Matrix` package mentioned in our proof of concept, we are curious to learn how keyboard events are handled in Haskell and how graphics are rendered.
 Some packages our group has been looking into are `Gloss` and `System.Console.ANSI`; we cannot wait to play around with that!

 Make clear: